 Explore the limitations when operating a battery at adverse temperatures and learn how to minimize the effects.

+As all drivers in cold countries know, a warm battery cranks the car engine better than a cold one.
 Cold temperature increases the internal resistance and lowers the capacity.
-Batteries that would provide 100 percent capacity at 27°C (80°F) will typically deliver only 50 percent at –18°C (0°F).
-The capacity decrease is momentary and the level of decline is related to the battery chemistry.
+A battery that provides 100 percent capacity at 27°C (80°F) will typically deliver only 50 percent at –18°C (0°F).
+The momentary capacity decrease differs with battery chemistry.

-The dry solid-polymer battery requires a temperature of 60–100°C (140– 212°F) to promote ion flow and get conductive.
+The dry solid-polymer battery requires a temperature of 60–100°C (140– 212°F) to promote ion flow and become conductive.
 This type of battery has found a niche market for stationary power applications in hot climates where heat serves as a catalyst rather than a disadvantage.
 Built-in heating elements keep the battery operational at all times.
 High battery cost and safety concerns have limited the application of this system.
-The more common lithium-polymer uses moist electrolyte to enhance conductivity.
+The more common lithium-polymer uses gelled electrolyte to enhance conductivity.

 All batteries achieve optimum service life if used at 20°C (68°F) or slightly below.
-If, for example, a battery operates at 30°C (86°F) instead of a more moderate room temperature, the cycle life is reduced by 20 percent.
+If, for example, a battery operates at 30°C (86°F) instead of a more moderate lower room temperature, the cycle life is reduced by 20 percent.
 At 40°C (104°F), the loss jumps to a whopping 40 percent, and if charged and discharged at 45°C (113°F), the cycle life is only half of what can be expected if used at 20°C (68°F).
 (See also BU-808: How to Prolong Lithium-based Batteries.)

-Cell matching by using cells of similar capacity plays an important role when discharging at low temperature under heavy load.
-Since the cells in a battery pack can never be perfectly matched, a negative voltage potential can occur across a weaker cell on a multi-cell pack if the discharge is allowed to continue beyond a safe cut-off point.
-Known as cell reversal, the weak cell will get damaged to the point of developing a permanent electrical short.
+Well-matched cells of similar capacity play an important role when discharging at low temperature and under heavy load.
+Since the cells in a battery pack can never be perfectly matched, a negative voltage potential can occur across a weaker cell in a multi-cell pack if the discharge is allowed to continue beyond a safe cut-off point.
+Known as cell reversal, the weak cell gets stressed to the point of developing a permanent electrical short.
 The larger the cell-count, the greater the likelihood of cell-reversal is under load.
-Over-discharge at a heavy load at a low temperature is also a large contributor to battery failure of cordless power tools, especially nickel-based packs.
+Over-discharge at a low temperature and heavy load is a large contributor to battery failure of cordless power tools.
 (See BU-803: Can Batteries be Restored?
-Go to Cell Mismatch, Balancing.)
+Under “Cell Mismatch, Balancing.”)

-Last updated 2015-03-30
+Last updated 2015-11-12

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.

 If you have a question, require further information, have a suggestion or would like to report an error, use the "contact us" form or email us at: BatteryU@cadex.com.
 While we make all efforts to answer your questions accurately, we cannot guarantee results.
 Neither can we take responsibility for any damages or injuries that may result as a consequence of the information provided.
 Please accept our advice as a free public support rather than an engineering or professional service.